 These roles will require an outgoing personality and the ability to engage with thousands of guests “in character.”
 These positions will require long periods of standing outdoors.

 For your audition choose 2 (two) of the characters listed below and prepare a 1-minute interactive performance as each.
 Present each of your chosen characters’ personalities in a unique, engaging, and entertaining way.
 Show us what you would bring to the role.
 Be creative!

-THE WEIRD SISTERS: NEW FOR 2018.
-Three roles available.
-“Double, double, toil and trouble.
+THE WEIRD SISTERS “Double, double, toil and trouble.
 Fire burn and cauldron bubble.”
 With these words, the three soothsaying crones begin to prophesize the bloody rise and eventual downfall of William Shakespeare’s tragic Scottish king, Macbeth.
 Mysterious, eccentric, and bizarre, these sister witches will cast a spell on St. Charles, offering visitors a glimpse into their futures (often in the form of a rhyme).
-Scottish accent preferred.
+Scottish accent.

 ICHABOD CRANE: Constantly nervous and devoutly superstitious, the supernatural misfortunes of nebbish schoolmaster, Ichabod Crane are detailed in Washington Irving’s quintessential American ghost story, The Legend of Sleepy Hollow.
 After meeting many colorful characters in the quiet, upstate New York hamlet (from the lovely Katrina van Tassel to town bully, Brom Bones), scaredy-cat Ichabod has his worst fears confront him one night when he encounters Sleepy Hollow’s most famous (undead) resident: the terrifying Headless Horseman.